 There are 4 major differences between a Home Equity Line of Credit (HELOC) and a Home Equity Loan that you should be aware of.
 While both use your home as collateral to borrow funds that you can use however you wish, there are key differences in the loan terms, interest rates, how you access those funds, as well as how repayment works.

 - Home Equity Loans are disbursed in a lump sum, but with a HELOC you can access and withdraw the funds as needed.

 - In repayment of Home Equity Loans, monthly payments stay the same for the life of the loan.
-With repayment of HELOCs, you only pay the balance your owe, but the monthly payment can fluctuate.
+With the repayment of HELOCs, you only pay the balance you owe, but the monthly payment can fluctuate.